MicrosoftDocs/semantic-kernel-docs/semantic-kernel/enterprise-readiness/observability/telemetry-advanced.md

 # More advanced scenarios for telemetry

 > [!NOTE]
 > This article will use [Aspire Dashboard](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/dashboard/overview?tabs=bash) for illustration.
-If you prefer to use other tools, please refer to the documentation of the tool you are using.
+If you prefer to use other tools, please refer to the documentation of the tool you are using on setup instructions.

 ## Auto Function Calling

-Auto Function Calling is a Semantic Kernel feature that allows the kernel to execute functions when the model responds with function calls, and provide the results back to the model.
+Auto Function Calling is a Semantic Kernel feature that allows the kernel to automatically execute functions when the model responds with function calls, and provide the results back to the model.
 This feature is useful for scenarios where a query requires multiple iterations of function calls to get a final natural language response.
 For more details, please see these GitHub [samples](https://github.com/microsoft/semantic-kernel/tree/main/python/samples/concepts/auto_function_calling).

 > [!NOTE]
 > Function calling is not supported by all models.